arduino/ArduinoCore-samd/README.md

 ## Beta Builds

-Periodically, a beta is released for testing.
+Periodically, a [beta](https://www.mattairtech.com/software/arduino/beta/package_MattairTech_index.json) is released for testing.

+* **Do not install more than one MattairTech json at a time**
+  * If you wish to use a beta (either a single json, or the Beta track json), either uninstall the release version first (and remove the existing json from File->Preferences), or simply choose the beta version from the main Release json, which now includes beta releases as of 1.6.18-beta-b1.

 The beta builds are available through Boards Manager.
 If you want to install them:
   1. Open the **Preferences** of the Arduino IDE.